DavidRaab/website/content/posts/draft-closures.md

 </div>
 </div>

-In the above example `add10` returns a function instead of doing a calculation.
+`add10` returns a function instead of doing a calculation.
+Because the function that is returned still access the variable `x` it means the variable is still not freed from memory.
+In the cases above the new functions `f` and `g` have access to its own `x` variable.
+Both functions have there own copy of `x` that is not shared between them.

-But the function that is being returned still access the variable `y`.
-Because of this when we create the two functions `f` and `g` both of them will have its own copy of `y`.
-It seems useless to create `y` in the function, and this is right, but we can change the example being more useful.
+This seems not so useful because `x` is always `10`.
+But we can change the example to be more useful.

 <div class="code-toggle">
 <div class="buttons">